TwitchPlaysPokemon/tpp-streamdocs/description/active/universal/01 Pokemon Pinball.md

-Bet tokens on Pokémon Pinball!
+Bet tokens on Pokémon Pinball Generations, featuring all-new Generation II themed boards and over 100 new Pokémon, all exclusive to TPP!

 **Join a game:** */w tpp pinball t[amount]*